usman2210/stride-protocol/README.md

-# stride-protocol
+# strid3-protocol
 Onchain engagement and reputation infrastructure for communities
-# Stride
+# Strid3
-Stride is an onchain engagement and reputation infrastructure that enables communities to track contributions, reward participation, and build long-term onchain reputation.
+Strid3 is an onchain engagement and reputation infrastructure that enables communities to track contributions, reward participation, and build long-term onchain reputation.

 The project focuses on transforming offchain community activity into measurable onchain progress using XP, badges, and transparent reward distribution.